ShivanKaul/star-spec/draft-dss-star.md

   random inverter `blind`, evaluation output `evaluated_element`, and proof `proof`, yielding output `oprf_output` or an error upon failure.

-Moreover, the following OPRF server APIs are used:
+Moreover, the following OPRF server functions are used:

 - BlindEvaluate(k, blinded_element): Evaluate blinded input element `blinded_element` using
   input key `k`, yielding output element `evaluated_element` and proof `proof`.
 This is equivalent to